 Different cooks yield a different outcome.
 When my brother made this dish his seasoning was different but tasted surprisingly good.

 He spiced it with:

 - 2 teaspoons of green herb stock powder

 - 1 1/2 teaspoons of paprika

 He also cooked the potatoes beforehand, mashed them up and placed them on top of the tuna pie.
 At the very end a generous portion of grated Edam cheese topped the mashed potatoes before placing it in the oven.

 I know it sounds a bit over spiced but we finished the whole lot in one go.
 This is a sure sign that it was good.
 Usually we have some pie left over for an after school snack.

 We love feedback.
 Use the plug-in at the bottom of the page to comment on the tuna fish pie recipe.
-To show off your own fish recipe creation follow this link.
+For more ideas please, visit Food to Grow on Pinterest.

 - pasta or rice or sweet potato (kumara)